JacqsLabz/Sims4-Yootz-Story/2.09-Tragedy/00-index.md

 ![](12-20-17_11-49-27%C2%A0PM.png)

-And the occational night out with their coven.
+And the occational night out with their coven of vampires.

 ----